Geethen/geeforec.github.io/content/post/practical-3.md

 +++
 **Practical 3: NDVI time-series over a single region**

-Access the completed practical scripts (1) [here](https://code.earthengine.google.com/?scriptPath=users%2Fjdmwhite%2FOTS-GEE4EC%3APractical_1%2FExploring_images) and (2) [here](https://code.earthengine.google.com/?scriptPath=users%2Fjdmwhite%2FOTS-GEE4EC%3APractical_1%2FVisualising_images)
+Access the completed practical script [here](https://code.earthengine.google.com/?scriptPath=users%2Fjdmwhite%2FOTS-GEE4EC%3APractical_3%2FNDVI_timeseries_single)

 **Learning Objectives**

 By the end of this practical you should be able to:

-1. Import Google Earth Engine datasets into the code editor.
+1. Write a custom function.
-2. Inspect the dataset.
+2. Map (loop) it over a collection.
-3. Visualize images in the interactive map explorer.
+3. Plot a time-series.
-4. Use simple functions.
+4. Export data as a csv and image.

 **Access your code editor**